aaronbloomfield/ccc/hws/ethprivate/index.md

 ### Overview

-We will be developing applications for the Ethereum blockchain.
+We will shortly be developing applications for the Ethereum blockchain.
 We won't be using the actual Ethereum blockchain for a number of reasons (cost, legal issues, speed, etc.).
 Instead, we are going to use a private Ethereum blockchain -- a test network -- that has been set up for this class.
 This assignment is to connect to it, explore it, and perform a few operations.

 ### Changelog